BrayanLemusQ/Online-Roulette/Commit Status.md

 ### - routes.py

-- In the `/RouletteClosing` route the `SaveClosedBetsRecord` function is implemented to:
+- In the `/RouletteClosing` route the `CloseRoulette` is implemented to close a specific roulette.
+The `Idroulette` to be closed is received as a parameter
-  - Save the `closed_bets` in a `bets_record` table that will store all betting history
-  - Delete all the `open_bets` related to the `IdRoulette` specified as the received parameter
-  - Delete all the `closed_bets` related to the `IdRoulette` specified as the received parameter